boweiliu/crafting-interpreters/src/klox/docs/BLOG.md

 2. the "functional core imperative shell" applied to crafting interpreters, and my 3 implementations
 3. CLEK lang idea
 4. whatever it is i'm doing for parsing - state machine, congeal grouping ops, am i emit-first or Recursive descent
-5. coroutines as i learned how kotlin does it: https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0164-coroutines.md
+5. coroutines as i learned how kotlin does it: https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0164-coroutines.md and slides https://www.slideshare.net/slideshow/kotlin-coroutines-reloaded/78517839